 - Ask them to email it to you, or save the photo on a USB device, or other storage methods.
 You must have access to the photo when completing your online application

 - Take a photo at home using a digital camera or smartphone.
 This cannot be a “selfie” and you should not use the zoom function of your camera.
 The photo must capture your image from the waist upwards.

 You can read more about the photo requirements for the Passport Online service.

 Renewing by post through Post Passport

 If you are an Irish citizen living in Ireland, you should fill in form APS 1.
-You will find this form at Garda stations and at any Post Office.
+You will find this form at Garda stations and any Post Office.
 It is not currently possible to download the paper application form.

-If your current passport has more than 12 months validity at the time of your renewal application, you will have to send the original passport by post.
+If your current passport has more than 12 months of validity at the time of your renewal application, you will have to send the original passport by post.

 You must include 4 recent identical photographs of yourself with your application.

-Two of these photographs should be signed on the back by the person who witnesses the application.
+2 of these photographs should be signed on the back by the person who witnesses the application.
 The witness should also write the form number shown in Section 9 of the application form on the 2 signed photographs.
 If you are applying for your passport in Ireland the witness must be a member of the Garda Síochána.